 #6.
 Reveal the poll results once the majority of participants have voted

 When running live polls, the best practice is to hide the poll results at first and reveal them only once everyone has voted.
-Not only will this keep your meeting participants on their toes, but it’ll also prevent people from influencing each other’s answers.
+This will keep your meeting participants on their toes, but also prevent people from influencing each other’s answers.

 Follow the vote count in the top right corner.
 When everyone (or at least the majority of your meeting attendees) has submitted their answer, show the results on the screen for everyone to see.